hviet2603/haproxy-tub-napss24/README.md

 Run the test bed with `docker compose up -d`.

+**Note:** Before starting the test bed, the access right to the folder `TestBed/monitoring/grafana` and all of its content may need to be changed.
+This can be done with e.g. `chmod -R 777 TestBed/monitoring/grafana`.

 Requests to the servers can be sent to the HAProxy instance through `localhost:8080`.

 The cache hits rate can be viewed with the Grafana UI at `http://localhost:3000`.